Neidley/Neidley.github.io/_posts/2018-02-02-my-experience-with-bloc.md

 * DOM Scripting
 * jQuery
 * Angular
-* Bloc Jams - a music listening application
+* A music listening application
-* Bloc Chat - a chat room application
+* A chat room application
+* A self-destructing to-do list application
+* A topic and discussion application
+* A landmark-tagging API application
+* as well as this portfolio!

 Bloc is well structured with checkpoints that most often can be completed in one sitting.
 You can always see what percentage complete you are in the curriculum compared to where you should be.